dotnet/core/Documentation/microsoft-team.md

 * You will be able to access to private repos we maintain
 * You will get write access to a subset of repos

-## Configuring your GitHub account as a Microsoft employee (recommended)
+## Configure your GitHub account as a Microsoft employee (recommended)

 * Publicly associate yourself with dotnet and Microsoft orgs
     * For Microsoft, go to https://github.com/orgs/Microsoft/people